 Contents

 We protect your trade mark

-Trade marks send out strong signals 4
+Trade marks send out strong signals

 Trade marks create trust

 Trade marks protect ideas

-Trade marks safeguard assets
+And safeguard assets

 Trade marks confer rights

 The road to trade mark protection

 No trade mark protection without classification:

-the list of goods and services
+The list of goods and services

-For your search: the Trade Mark Register
+The first step is the search.
+The Trade Mark Register

 Your application

 Registration requirements

 Registration process and costs

-Effect of protection and duration of protection 20
+Effect of protection and duration of protection

 Compulsory use and defence

 Opposition proceedings

 Transfer, licensing and giving as security

 Trade mark protection abroad

-Revocation or invalidity proceedings
+Cancellation proceedings

 Service

 Tips for the trade mark search

 Glossary

-Addresses and important telephone numbers
+Adresses and important telephone numbers

 We protect your trade mark

-The German Patent and Trade Mark Office (DPMA) is the German centre of excellence for all intellectual property rights - for patents, utility models, trade marks and designs.
-We are your service provider for trade mark protection - from the application to the registration of your trade mark to the administration of your trade mark in our Register.
+The German Patent and Trade Mark Office (DPMA) is the national centre of excellence for industrial property protection in Germany.
+We are your service provider for trade mark protection - from the application to the registration of your trade mark to the administration of your trade mark after registration in our Register.

-This brochure gives you a thorough insight into all issues that may be important to you in connection with the IP right for a trade mark registered at the DPMA and serves as a guide for your trade mark application.
+This brochure gives you a thorough insight into all issues that may be important to you in connection with the trade mark right and serves as a guide for your trade mark application.